Andrew-Shepard/database-project/business-rules.md

 ### Transactions

-    One employee PERFORMS many transactions, many transactions are PERFORMED by one employee.
+    One salesperson PERFORMS many transactions, many transactions are PERFORMED by one salesperson.
     One customer PARTICIPATES in many transactions, many transactions INVOLVE one customer.
+    Many transactions OCCUR at one store, One store can HAVE many transactions.

 ### Product List